 The motors considered here are brushless permanent magnet linear motors with epoxy cores.
 A linear motor consists on a stator and a moving translator (counterpart of the rotor in a rotating motor).
 There are two basic classifications of permanent magnet servo motors: epoxy core (i.e. non-ferrous, slotless) and steel core.
 Epoxy core motors have coils wound within epoxy support.
-This motors have a closed magnetic path through the gap since two magnetic plates "sandwich" the coil assembly [14].
-Figure 1 shows an unmounted brushless permanent magnet linear motor.
+This motors have a closed magnetic path through the gap since two magnetic plates "sandwich" the coil assembly.
 The stator induces a multipole magnetic field in the air gap between the magnetic plates.
 The magnet assembly consists of rare earth magnets, mounted in alternate polarity on the steel plates.
 The electromagnetic thrust force is produced by the interaction between the permanent magnetic field in the stator and the magnetic field in the translator driven by the current of the servo amplifier.
 The linear motors under evaluation are current-controlled three-phase motors driving carriages supported by roller bearings.
-The commutation of the three phases is done electronically in the power amplifier.
+The commutation of the three phases is done electronically in the power amplifier with the help of a sinusoidal analog hall sensor.
+Figure 1 shows the unmounted translator with hall sensor and the stator of a linear motor.
+In the experimental setup two different linear motors (LEA-S-4-S and LEM-S-4-S) are used.